-Students' registration on the Student Web Service is transferred from the PharmD program to the Combined PharmD-MBA program effective the summer session immediately following the fall/winter session of Year 2.
-During this summer session, students complete PHM251H1 Early Practice Experience

-2 in May/June and then complete PHM348H1 Intermediate Pharmacy Practice Experience in July/ August (see course description for PHM348H1 below).
+Students' registration on ACORN is transferred from the PharmD program to the Combined PharmD-MBA program effective the summer session immediately following the fall/winter session of Year 2.
+During this summer session, students complete PHM251H1 Early Practice Experience 2 in May/June and then complete PHM348H1 Intermediate Pharmacy Practice Experience in July/August (see course description for PHM348H1 below).